-The goal is to balance academic training with more practical considerations as best as possible.
-But this means there may be other techniques that can be better or worse depending on the situation, and we encourage you to incorporate the info here into other training that you receive.
+The guides on the site try to balance academic/formal training with more practical/real-world considerations as best as possible.
+There may be techniques not presented here that can be better or worse depending on the situation, and we encourage you to incorporate the info here into other training that you receive.

-Basics– This covers common foundational knowledge that is useful before you look at specific procedure guides.
+Basics – This section contains common foundational knowledge that is useful before you look at specific procedure guides.

 Sample Opnote Templates – This isn’t it’s own section, but each article tries to include a link to a sample opnote.
 Writing good/thorough operative reports can be time consuming and take time to refine.
 We help you get a head start with templates that have been refined over years and contain many of the basics that you’ll need.